Șodou

 Șodou is a culinary preparation from Romania.
 It looks like a sabayon.
 The șodou is traditionally obtained by incorporating honey with raw egg yolks together with milk (vanilla extract or condiments like cinnamon or nutmeg can also be added).
-The egg yolks are beaten along with the honey using a fork until it is slightly fluffy.Then warm milk is added gradually while stirring the mixture.
-The șodou is served immediately after preparation.
-And it's drunk fast by taking small sips.
-The șodou is intended to help with sore throats as it is believed to be a natural remedy that has been passed on by generations.
+The egg yolks are beaten along with the honey using a fork until it is slightly fluffy, then warm milk is added gradually while stirring the mixture.
+The șodou is served immediately after preparation, and is drunk fast by taking small sips.
+The șodou is intended to help with sore throats, as it is believed to be a natural remedy that has been passed on by generations.

 The term șodou comes from the French chaudeau, or "hot water".